electron/electron/docs/styleguide.md

 ## Markdown rules

-* Use `bash` instead of `cmd` in code blocks (because of syntax highlighter).
+* Use `bash` instead of `cmd` in code blocks (due to the syntax highlighter).
-* Line length is 80-column wrapped.
+* Lines should be wrapped at 80 columns.
-* No nesting lists more than 2 levels (unfortunately because of markdown renderer).
+* No nesting lists more than 2 levels (due to the markdown renderer).

 ## Picking words